jen20/go-event-sourcing-sample/README.md

 `All(func (e Event)) *subscription` subscribes to all event.

-`Aggregate(func (e Event), events ...Aggregate) *subscription` events bound to specific aggregate based on type and identity.
+`AggregateID(func (e Event), events ...Aggregate) *subscription` events bound to specific aggregate based on type and identity.
 This makes it possible to get events pinpointed to one specific aggregate instance.

-`AggregateType(func (e Event), aggregates ...Aggregate) *subscription` subscribes to events bound to specific aggregate type.
+`Aggregate(func (e Event), aggregates ...Aggregate) *subscription` subscribes to events bound to specific aggregate type.

-`SpecificEvent(func (e Event), events ...interface{}) *subscription` subscribes to specific events.
+`Event(func (e Event), events ...interface{}) *subscription` subscribes to specific events.
 There are no restrictions that the events need to come from the same aggregate, you can mix and match as you please.

 `Name(f func(e Event), aggregate string, events ...string) *subscription` subscribes to events based on aggregate type and event name.